 The infant boy was the second child of non-consanguineous parents and has a healthy sister; the patient had a birth weight of 2650 grams and was taken into the neonatal intensive care unit because of resistant seizure and respiratory arrest developing on the 6th day of the postnatal period.
 Due to the absence of respiratory effort, the patient was ventilated with the Babylog 8000 plus ventilator (Dräger, Lubeck, Germany).
 Except for hypotonicity, no dysmorphic feature was determined in the physical examination.
-The patient had the following findings: blood pressure: 72/31(47) mmHg, pulse: 150/min, respiratory rate: 45/min, body temperature: 36.5, oxygen saturation: 95%, and no pathological symptoms.
-Upon observation of hiccups and
+The patient had the following findings: blood pressure: 72/31 (47) mmHg, pulse: 150/min, respiratory rate: 45/min, body temperature: 36.5, oxygen saturation: 95%, and no pathological symptoms.
+Upon observation of hiccups and mandibular sign seizures, the patient was treated with a 20 mg/kg loading dose of phenobarbital followed by a maintenance dose of 5 mg/kg/d.
+The blood pressure of the case was low; therefore, dopamine and dobutamine infusion was increased e-mail: ruyacolak@hotmail.com

-Address for Correspondence: Dr. Rüya Çolak, Department of Neonatology, Dr. Behçet Uz Children's Hospital, İzmir, Turkey e-mail: ruyacolak@hotmail.com
+Address for Correspondence: Dr. Rüya Çolak, Clinic of Neonatology, Dr. Behçet Uz Children's Hospital, İzmir, Turkey